CBD for Perimenopause Pain - Joints, Muscles, Neuropathy, and more

 Why does this matter for pain (besides just being really uncomfortable and subject to autoimmune diseases?).

-One of the substances released by the mast cell is NGF (nerve growth factor)21 which stimulates production of substance P and VIP (vasoactive intestinal polypeptide)3 — the main messenger molecules (neurotransmitters) of the pain system
+One of the substances released by the mast cell is NGF (nerve growth factor)21 which stimulates the production of substance P and VIP (vasoactive intestinal polypeptide)3 — the main messenger molecules (neurotransmitters) of the pain system

 The female body is priming the pain system more regularly because of this difference.